stormbots/Aerial-Assist/README.md

 end: Stops the motors.
 ```
-Not a single if() statement!
+Not a single if() statement aside from our sensor check!
 Coding bliss, right there.
 Plus, the huge advantage
 will come when we put some code like this into a commandgroup, because we can
 reliably expect that this function will exit when it's supposed to.
 Easy!